dianamontero7/NextBite/README.md

 - **AI-Powered Recipe Generation:** Uses Gemini 2.5 Flash to generate recipes from ingredients.

-- **Smart Recipe Matching:** Converts ingredients, conditions, and existing recipes into embeddings using sentence transformers (all-MiniLM-L6-v2) to find similar recipes and provide context-aware AI suggestions.
+- **Smart Recipe Matching:** Converts ingredients, conditions, and existing recipes into embeddings using Hugging Face (all-MiniLM-L6-v2) to find similar recipes and provide context-aware AI suggestions.

 - **Ingredient-Based Suggestions:** Provides recipes based on what users have at home.